affinitydb/doc/pathSQL reference [definition].md

       <listener endpoint> -> <transform1> -> ... -> <transformN> -> kernel -> <transformN+1> -> ... -> <transformM> -> <write endpoint, usually associated with the originating listener endpoint>

+**Note 1**:
+Listeners that don't contain a server in their service stack can define a terminal `afy:action` to process the resulting PINs at the tail of the stack.

+**Note 2**:
+The result of CPIN communication in `SELECT` is a PIN or a stream of PINs returned by the services used in the communication stack.
+If the last service in stack returns `VT_REF` (reference to a newly created uncommitted PIN) - that's what `SELECT` would return
+(or use for further transformation).
+If it's a `VT_STRUCT` - a PIN with corresponding properties is created 'on-the-fly' and passed to the `SELECT` statement for further processing.
+In all other cases a PIN with a single property afy:value is returned.

+`UPDATE` doesn't return anything.
+It's used to send data (or commands) to the external recipient.

+**Note 3**:
 Related transformations (e.g. protobuf encoding and decoding) have the same service name and ID and are distinguished by the type of stack they're used in and their position.
 Therefore, the same protobuf service can be invoked for read and for write.
 In the first case it should decode protobuf stream, and in the second, encode structured information into protobuf stream.